balajibalasubramaniam/mutationdocker/README.md

 Mutation - Change certain statement in the source code of a target file.<br />
 Mutator - A software tool that automatically does the mutation on the programming files. <br />
 Mutationdocker - Virtual machine environment configured to run the mutator.<br />
-Mutant - Programming file that has changed code that is different from the orignal program.<br />
+Mutant - Programming file that has changed the code that is different from the original program.<br />

 # About
 Cyber-Physical Mutation tool has five different phases: